MarlonMueller/stable-baselines3-contrib/README.md

 <!---![Tensorboard](https://github.com/MarlonMueller/stable-baselines3-contrib/blob/feat/safety-wrappers/gifs/tensorboard.png?raw=true)--->

-By calling ./train.sh the training benchmark will be performed. train.sh distribute main calls to isolated hardware threads.
+By calling ./train.sh the training benchmark will be performed. train.sh distributes main calls to isolated hardware threads.
+Note that this might need adaption depending on the available threads.
 By default, each training is done five times.
 The trained models are saved to ./models.
 Uncomment respective parts in main.py to deploy trained models or to automatically generate averaged plots.
 The plots are saved to ./plots.
 For futher insights we refer to main.py.